XAI-ANITI/ethik/README.md

   <img src="docs/figures/image_bias_explanation.png" alt="Image bias explanation" />
 </div>

 This takes around 15 seconds to run on a mid-tier laptop.
 The previous plot highlights the regions of importance for identifying each digit.
-More precisely, the intensity of each pixel corresponds to probability increase of saturating or not the pixel.
+More precisely, the intensity of each pixel corresponds to the probability increase of saturating or not the pixel.
 A value of 0.28 means that saturating the pixel increases the probability predicted by the model by 0.28.
-Note that we do not saturate and desaturate the pixel independently.
+Note that we do not saturate and desaturate the pixels independently.
 Instead, our method understands which pixels are linked together and saturates them in a realistic manner.
+The previous images show that the CNN seems to be using the same visual cues as a human.
+However, we can see that is uses very specific regions on images to identify particular digits.
+For instance, the top-right region of an image seems to trigger the "5" digit, whereas the bottom parts of the images seem to be linked with the "7" digit.

 ## Authors